jwang1122/apcomputer/exams/sectionII-10.md

 (a)  Write  the simulate method, which simulates the frog attempting to hop in a straight line to a goal from the frog's starting position of 0 within a maximum number of hops.
 The method returns **true** if the frog successfully reached the goal within the maximum number of hops; otherwise, the method returns false.

-TheFrogSimulation class provides a method called hopDistance that returns an integer representing the distance(positive or negative) to be moved when the frog hops.
+The FrogSimulation class provides a method called hopDistance that returns an integer representing the distance(positive or negative) to be moved when the frog hops.
 A positive distance represents a move toward the goal.
 A negative distance represents a move away from the goal.
 The returned distance may vary from call to call.
 Each time the frog hops, its position is adjusted by the value returned by a call to the hopDistance method.

 The frog hops until one of the following conditions becomes true: